Close Menu

 Best Time to Visit Yukon for Northern Lights

 The Yukon’s aurora season typically runs from late August to mid-April, with the peak viewing period being from September to March.
 During these months, the nights are long and dark, providing ample opportunity to witness the celestial dance.
-(See Also: Best Time to Visit Japan for Less Crowds – Avoiding the Madness)
+(See Also: Is June A Good Time To Visit Uluru – Discover Why)

 Peak Season (September – March)